 Energy technology innovation partnership project (etipp)

-The National Renewable Energy Laboratory (NREL) has named the Hawaiʻi State Energy Office (HSEO) as the ETIPP Regional Partner for Hawaiʻi and the Pacific Territories.
+The National Laboratory of the Rockies (NLR) has named the Hawaiʻi State Energy Office (HSEO) as the ETIPP Regional Partner for Hawaiʻi and the Pacific Territories.

-Under the U.S. Department of Energy, a total of $2.5 billion in formula funds is open to communities and organizations that are experiencing energy resilience challenges due to their remote geography, aging infrastructure and exposure to harsh weather conditions, among other considerations.
-In Hawaiʻi and the Pacific region, ETIPP has supported energy resilience projects at the University of Hawaiʻi, Guam, Hauʻula, Honolulu, Kahikinui, Kauai, Molokai, Upcountry Maui and Waianae.
+Under the U.S. Department of Energy, a total of $2.5 billion in funding is open to communities and organizations experiencing energy resilience challenges due to their remote geography, aging infrastructure and exposure to harsh weather conditions, among other considerations.
+In Hawaiʻi and the Pacific region, ETIPP has supported energy resilience projects at the University of Hawaiʻi, Guam, Hauʻula, Honolulu, Kahikinui, Kauaʻi, Molokai, and Waiʻanae.

-In its fifth cohort, the program offers two tracks: strategic energy planning or technical deep dives.
+In its fifth cohort, the program offers two tracks: strategic energy planning or technical assistance deep dives.
 Communities in the early stages of planning energy system improvements will spend four to eight months in ETIPP developing a strategic energy plan that clearly defines their energy goals and objectives.
 Those joining ETIPP with an existing energy plan or well-defined energy project will embark on a 12- to 24-month process to explore the technical dimensions of specific energy solutions.
+Cohort 5 communities in Hawai‘i and the Pacific include Hau‘ula and Punalu‘u Community Associations, the Agribusiness Development Corporation, Hawai‘i County Department of Water Supply, and the American Samoa Department of Homeland Security.

 “ETIPP programs assist Hawai’i and Pacific region communities in building actionable energy plans to increase grid stability, replace aging infrastructure and address connectivity constraints,” says Hawaiʻiʻs Chief Energy Officer Mark B. Glick.
 “Solutions developed in tandem with local communities build trust in the energy planning process, augmenting community-based ingenuity with high-level technical expertise.”